KeyboardKit/KeyboardKitPro/README.md

 ## Demo App

-The [KeyboardKit repository][KeyboardKit] has a demo app that shows how to display keyboard state, link to system settings, etc.
+The [KeyboardKit repository][KeyboardKit] has a demo app that shows how to display keyboard state, link to system settings, etc. It has two keyboards:

-The demo app has three keyboards:

 * `Keyboard` uses KeyboardKit and a standard `SystemKeyboard`.
 * `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with 60+ locales, autocomplete, etc.
-* `KeyboardTextInput` uses KeyboardKit Pro and lets you test using text input within the keyboard.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
 Note that you need to enable full access for some features, like haptic feedback.